SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/asana.md

 ## Set up collection

-To set up [Cloud to Cloud Integration Asana Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/asana-source/) for the Asana App, follow the instructions provided.
+To set up [Cloud to Cloud Integration Asana Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/asana-source/) for the Asana app, follow the instructions provided.
 These instructions will guide you through the process of creating a source using the Asana Source category, which you will need to use when installing the app.
-By following these steps, you can ensure that your Asana App is properly integrated and configured to collect and analyze your Asana data.
+By following these steps, you can ensure that your Asana app is properly integrated and configured to collect and analyze your Asana data.

 ## Installing the Asana app

-This section has instructions for installing the Asana App for Sumo Logic and description of the dashboard.
+This section has instructions for installing the Asana spp for Sumo Logic and description of the dashboard.
 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
 1. From the **App Catalog**, search for and select the app.
 1. Select **Add Integration** button to install the app.
-1. Configure **Asana App** using the steps described in the [Asana Cloud-to-Cloud Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/asana-source/).
+1. Configure **Asana app** using the steps described in the [Asana Cloud-to-Cloud Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/asana-source/).
 If you already have set up your data, skip this step by clicking on **Next**.
 1. Complete the following fields:
    1. **Data Source**.
 Select either of these options for the data source:
       * Choose **Source Category** and then choose a source category from the list.